^

 Depending on the clinical picture

-Chest radiography and ultrasound of the abdominal cavity are performed once a year (with an increase in the number of CD4 + lymphocytes, more than 500 cells per 1 μl) or 2 times a year (with a decrease in the number of CD4 + lymphocytes to 500 cells in 1 μl or less).
+Chest X-ray and abdominal ultrasound are performed once a year (if the number of CD4+ lymphocytes increases to more than 500 cells in 1 μl) or 2 times a year (if the number of CD4+ lymphocytes decreases to 500 cells in 1 μl or less).

-Brain research using CT or MRI is recommended to perform according to indications with a sharp decrease in the number of CD4 + lymphocytes (less than 200 cells per 1 μl).
+A CT or MRI scan of the brain is recommended to be performed when there is a sharp decrease in the number of CD4+ lymphocytes (less than 200 cells in 1 μl).

-Unplanned examinations should be performed if any signs of progression of HIV infection are detected or when associated diseases develop.
-According to the decision of the attending physician, additional studies are carried out.
+Unscheduled examinations should be carried out if any signs of HIV infection progression are detected or if concomitant diseases develop.
+Additional examinations are performed at the discretion of the attending physician.

 You are reporting a typo in the following text: